API-Skeletons/doctrine-orm-graphql/justthebasics.rst

 You will need a Doctrine object manager with entities configured with appropriate associations throughout.
-Support for ad-hoc joins between entities is not supported but you can use the EntityDefinition event in combination with the FilterQueryBuilder event to add a new field to a Type with such ad-hoc support.
+Support for ad-hoc joins between entities is not supported (but you can use the EntityDefinition event in combination with the FilterQueryBuilder event to add a new field to a Type with such ad-hoc support).
 Your Doctrine metadata must contain all the associations.
 This requriement relates to the very basics of working in Doctrine.